MarieCHessler/a-quiz/README.md

     Used for checking responsiveness, trying alternative code solutions, and testing performance, accessibility, best practices and SEO.

     * **[Google Fonts](https://fonts.google.com)** <br>
-    Used to find and import the fonts Raleway and Montez that are used across the sites.
+    Used to find and import the fonts Raleway and Cormorant Garamond that are used across the site.

     * **[HTML](https://www.w3schools.com/html/)** <br>
     Used for site content and structure.